SabaKhubashvili/SabaKhubashvili/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>

 Greetings!
-I'm a front-end developer by the name of Saba Khubashvili, and I've worked on both front-end and back-end projects.
+I'm a front-end developer by the name of Saba Khubashvili, I've worked on both front-end and back-end projects.
 Three years ago, I enrolled in a web development program at Ug Limes, which marked the beginning of my foray into the world of web development.
 I developed a strong foundation in web development principles and learnt the fundamentals of HTML, CSS, and JavaScript during this program.

 Since then, I've been developing my knowledge and skills while working on a variety of web development projects to obtain real-world experience.
 Now that I've advanced, I'm building personal websites and working as a freelancer.